YTomar79/Adaptive-Algorithm/README.md

 ## Hyperparameters

 Note that I didn't include the hyperparameters on my slideshow and posterboard.
-I did this to prevent anyone without access to this repository to prevent stealing my intellectual property as I was afraid that they would have enough information to replicate my project on their own.
+I did this to prevent anyone without access to this repository from stealing my intellectual property as I was afraid that they would have enough information to replicate my project on their own.

 **Please note that YOU can view the hyperparameters in the agent.py file!**